Grigoryanlab/TERM-ddG/README.md

     * experimental ddG -- this is used only for the purposes of comparing measured and computed values in the final output, so you can specify any number here and it will not affect the resulting computed ddG values.

 3. Run the following command:
- `python mutationListIteration.py --l 1EY0.s350.tab --db PATH_TO_MASTER_DB --homof S2648.homo`
+ `python mutationListIteration.py --l 1EY0.tab --db PATH_TO_MASTER_DB --homof S2648.homo`

-Here `PATH_TO_MASTER_DB` is the path to a directory with the MASTER database that you would like to use for the calculation (either the one we used in our paper, or a custom one; see above for instructions). `S2648.homo` is a file that contains all PDB structures
+Here `PATH_TO_MASTER_DB` is the path to a directory with the MASTER database that you would like to use for the calculation (either the one we used in our paper, or a custom one; see above for instructions). `S2648.homo` is a file that contains information on homology within the database that is relevant for the current predictoin.
+Each line lists a set of chains in the database that are all homologous to the chain lister first (and thus should be ignored when predicting mutations in the first listed chain).
+In this case, the file contains only a single line that starts with the chain `1EY0_A`.
+And because our predictions here are for positions from this chain, all chains listed on the first line will be ignored.

-> We recommend to have a file to keep track of the PDB structures that have homologous relationships to the query protein.
-These PDB structures will be excluded from statistics of structure motif search.
-Otherwise, we believe the results will be biased.
-Please see the details in our paper.
-That is the purpose of the `--homof` flag.
-In `1EY0.homo` the PDB IDs following `1EY0_A` are excluded.
-Such results can be created from NCBI `blastpgb` program.
-The list here includes all PDB chains that are similar to `1EY0_A` at a cutoff e=1.0, which is consistent with the method in our paper.
-This step requires a sequence database corresponding to the set of structures used in MASTER search (see instructions above).

-> If a customized database is used, the sequence database can be generated by the script `create_seqdb.py`.
-The first input argument of this script is a text file, where each line is a path to each .pdb file in the database.
-The `extractPDB` code in the MASTER package can convert .pds files to .pdb files.
+> In general, it us up to the user to decide which homology to ignore.
+We have used the NCBI `blastpgb` program, with an E-value cutoff of 1.0, to generate a list of chains from our database that are too similar to the proteins we analyze.
+A FASTA file with all chains in the MASTER database (created via `create_seqdb.py`, see above) is very helpful for this.

 4. The above command will perform all of the necessary database mining to enable the prediction of the desired set of ddG's.
 To actually compute predicted values, you will need to perform parameter optimization in Matlab via:
- `python submitMatlab.py --l 1EY0.s350.tab --o 1ey0.dat`
+ `python submitMatlab.py --l 1EY0.tab --o 1ey0.dat`
   where `1ey0.dat` is the file with final results.
-Each line of the output file will first list the same fields as the input file (here `1EY0.s350.tab`), which identify the mutation in questoin, and then will provide two components of the resulting ddG prediction: the self and pair contributions, respectively (see our paper).
+Each line of the output file will first list the same fields as the input file (here `1EY0.tab`), which identify the mutation in questoin, and then will provide two components of the resulting ddG prediction: the self and pair contributions, respectively (see our paper).
 The final ddG prediction is the sum of the two.

 5. We also provide the option to score all amino acid at each position.
 For that, simply add the option `--scan`:
- `python submitMatlab.py --l 1EY0.s350.tab --o 1ey0.dat.scan --scan`
+ `python submitMatlab.py --l 1EY0.tab --o 1ey0.dat.scan --scan`
  As in the output file above, lines in `1ey0.dat.scan` will first repeat the input-file entries, with the following 20 values representing the total predicted ddG (NOTE: no splitting into pair and self in this case) for mutating the specified wild-type amino acid to each of the 20 natural amino acids, in the order: `A`, `C`, `D`, `E`, `F`, `G`, `H`, `I`, `K`, `L`, `M`, `N`, `P`, `Q`, `R`, `S`, `T`, `V`, `W`, `Y`.

 > Step 5 is independent of step 4.
 However, if step 4 has been carried out, adding a flag `--oo` to the step 5 command will ultilize the existing results and give output much faster.